andrecaiado/nestjs-blockchain-txs/docs/implementation.md

 ...
 ```

-The RabbitMQ connection is established in the [PoolsModule](../src/pools/pools.module.ts) file.
-The configuration is read from the ConfigService.
+The RabbitMQ connection is established in the [PoolsModule](../src/pools/pools.module.ts) file usinf the `@golevelup/nestjs-rabbitmq` library.
+The configuration properties are read from the ConfigService.

 There is a conditional configuration for the RabbitMQ connection, where the connection is not established when the environment is `test`.